SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Additional Results

 \subsection{ConvNext}

 We additionally conducted ImageNet and CelebA experiments on the ConvNext-T~\citep{convnext} architecture.
 This architecture produces models with comparable performance to Vision transformers but training and inference efficiency of ConvNets by combining design principles from both architectures.
-Similar to MobileNet, we exclude depthwise covolutions and only prune pointwise convolutions and linear layers.
-As with MobileNet, we omit LRP from this analysis, due to unspecified behaviour for this method in cases where non-ReLU (here, GeLU activations) are used, and, like with MobileNet, we combine the InputXGradient and DeepLift rows.
+Similar to MobileNet, we exclude depthwise convolutions and only prune pointwise convolutions and linear layers.
+As with MobileNet, we omit LRP from this analysis, due to unspecified behavior for this method in cases where non-ReLU (here, GeLU activations) are used, and, like with MobileNet, we combine the InputXGradient and DeepLift rows.
 For this architecture, Gaussian Noise and Random Masking were added to the image augmentations.
 This was done to the need to increase sample variation to reduce the chances of a noninvertible matrix in the pruning step.
 The augmented samples may be seen in Figure~\ref{Fig:ConvNext Augmentation Samples}.

 The results are presented in Table~\ref{table:ConvNext_Results}.
-We observe that preprocessing with \algname{} improves AUC and Pointing Game scores for both datasets, and, in case of ImageNet, for all of the saliency estimation methods.
-On average, \algname{} preprocessing improves ImageNet Saliency AUC by 3.09\% and pointing game accuracy by 5.1\%.
-On CelebA, \algname{} improves ImageNet saliency AUC by 1.38\% and Pointing Game AUC by 1.87\%.
+We observe that preprocessing with \algname{} improves AUC scores for both datasets and, in the case of ImageNet, for all of the saliency estimation methods.
+On average, \algname{} preprocessing improves ImageNet AUC by 2.64\% and FastSPAE improves ImageNet AUC by 3.50\%.
+On CelebA, \algname{} improves ImageNet saliency AUC by 1.38\%.